krlabs/Teleparser/README.md

 # Teleparser
 Easy and ordinary Telegram parser.
-You can get JSON-list all subscribers of your own channel.
+You can get JSON-list all subscribers ans users messages of your own group or channel.
 For start clone this repository and put your App configuration (https://my.telegram.org/apps) in config.ini.
 Update to Python 3.7.
 Then run script: python3 teleparser.py